 Chhoje Tulku Rinpoche is a recognized lineage holder of both the Nyingma and Kagyu schools of Tibetan Buddhism.
-Drawing on a long history of traditional study and practice, Rinpoche is a highly qualified, skillful and beloved meditation master, his teachings are rooted in the Dudjom Tersar Nyingma lineage of the Vajrayana tradition.
+Drawing on a long history of traditional study and practice, Rinpoche is a highly qualified, skillful and beloved meditation master.
+His teachings are rooted in the Dudjom Tersar Nyingma lineage of the Vajrayana tradition.

 Rinpoche has been teaching in North America for over 26 years.
 In 1987 he founded Padma Shedrup Ling, study and meditation center.
 Since then, he has taught throughout the U.S. and in many other countries, directing activities under its auspices.
 Rinpoche also heads several monasteries and a nunnery in India, and supervises a wide variety of dharma projects in Nepal and Bhutan.

 In 2012, he founded Padmasambhava Meditation Center (PMC) to carry on as the nexus for his dharma activity.
 The center is a 501 c-3 tax deductible non-profit organization.
 For general questions or further information about PMC please send us an email!

 The Padmasambhava Meditation Center of the Rockies

 Join us in the many activities needed for Padmasambhava Meditation Center to open its doors.
 To find out what these are, and how you might be able to contribute, please click here.